Mailclark/bot2hook/README.md

 ]
 ```

-The `users_token` is used by Bot2Hook to retrieve missing messages, using Slack Web API, when a bot is disconnected (it does happen).
+The `users_token` is used by Bot2Hook to retrieve missing messages, using Slack Web API, when a bot gets disconnected (it does happen).
 This operation isn't allowed with a bot token.

 ### Receiving messages